 sudo apt install terminator

-If add-apt-repository is missing on minimal installs, install the helper package first:
+If add-apt-repository is missing on a minimal install, add the helper package first:

 sudo apt install -y software-properties-common